S3N4T0R-0X0/APT29-Adversary-Simulation/README.md

 ![GIF_20240228_033834_929](https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation/assets/121706460/6eca3483-961f-40b9-bd59-e2ab5d56f732)

-1.DOCX file: created DOCX file includes a Hyperlink that leads to downloading further HTML (HTML smuggling file)
+1.DOCX file: created DOCX file includes a Hyperlink that leads to downloading further HTML (HTML smuggling file).

-2.HTML Smuggling: The attackcers  use the of HTML smuggling to obscure the ISO file
+2.HTML Smuggling: The attackcers  use the of HTML smuggling to obscure the ISO file.

 3.LNK files: When the LNK files (shortcut) are executed they run a legitimate EXE and open a PNG file.
 However, behind the scenes, encrypted shellcode is read into memory and decrypted.